vein-lang/book/docs/runtime/api/String.md

 ### Overview

 A string is a series of characters.
-Strings in Mana are Unicode correct and locale insensitive, and are designed to be efficient.
+Strings in Vein are Unicode correct and locale insensitive, and are designed to be efficient.
 The String type bridges with the CLR class String and offers interoperability with C# functions that works with strings.

 You can create new strings using string literals or string interpolations.
 A string literal is a series of characters enclosed in quotes.